kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/event-system/index.md

 ### Registering a hook

 We need to use the [Backend.hook.register](/core/2/framework/classes/backend-hook/register) method to register new hooks.
 This method takes an event name as its first parameter, followed by the hook handler function.

+It is possible to register several hooks on the same event by calling several times the [Backend.hook.register](/core/2/framework/classes/backend-hook/register) method.

 **Example:** _Use the [pub/sub engine](/core/2/main-concepts/5-realtime-engine#pub-sub) to log user registration_